AguaClara/HFFVFDC/Manual.md

     <em><center>This is a diagram of the full length of the slider pipe assembly.  </center></em>
 </p>

-The total slider pipe length is determined by
+<center>The total slider pipe length is determined by

 $$PipeLength= Length_{Active}+2PlugClearance+\frac{OD_{slider pipe}}{2}
 $$